ojasiiitd/interaction-samples/README.md

-Tobii EyeX Software Development Kit for .NET
+Tobii Eye Tracking samples for .NET
 ============================================

-  This package contains everything a developer needs for building interactive _eye tracking_ enabled games and applications with the Tobii EyeX Engine API and the Microsoft .NET Framework.
+  This repository contains samples to show developers how to use our API to build interactive _eye tracking_ enabled games and applications on the Microsoft .NET Framework.

-  The SDK includes framework components, supporting both WPF and Windows Forms, that simplify the development of user interfaces with the EyeX interaction concepts.
-The framework components are provided in the form of open source code with a permissive license.
+  These samples are minimal samples designed to showcase the basic use cases.

   Note that Tobii offers several SDK packages targeted at different programming languages and frameworks, so be sure to pick the one that fits your needs best.